AxalotLScript/InvisibleFrames/README.md

-# Seamless Item Frames - Mod for FabricMC
+# InvisibleFrames - Mod for FabricMC

 ## Setup